lidiaordonez/auth-laravel-v1/README.md

 ## Architecture

-* Files to be cloned/force-published are found in the Clone folder - with a structure matching target folders of the target project
+* Files to be cloned/force-published are found in the "clone" folder - with a structure matching target folders of the target project

+* In the future, it is anticipated that some variations may be required between projects.
+At this time the simplistic cloned/force-publish deploy method will need to be replaced by a more sophisticated approach - ie: using Laravel Traits / parent Classes, etc.  At this time, the number of files in the "clone" folder will reduce and be replaced by new files in the "src" folder.

 ## Manual changes